What is Tai Chi Chuan?

 After five generations, Chen Taijiquan was passed to Chen Changxing.
 He taught Yang Luchan who later went on to create Yang Style Taijiquan.
 Later this developed into the other styles of Wu, Woo and Sun.
 Together with Chen, these comprise today’s five major styles of Taijiquan skill.

-Grandmaster Chen Xiao Wang and Master Michael Tse
+Grandmaster Chen Xiao Wang and Grandmaster Michael Tse

-The 19, 25 and 38 movement forms are the beginning foundation forms taught in class.
-These will help to cover principles found in both the old and new frame forms and help us to learn to move from the waist and Dantian, develop relaxation and right posture.
+The Laojia (old frame) form is the beginning foundation form taught in class.
+It helps cover the principles found in all Tai Chi Chuan forms.
+Practicing Laojia regularly helps us to learn to move from the waist, develop relaxation and have the right posture.